Seek Returns logo

 Min

-ETR’s Interest Coverage Ratio of 2.52 is positioned near the center of the pack in the Regulated Electric industry, indicating a standard and healthy capacity to cover its interest payments.
+ETR’s Interest Coverage Ratio of 2.69 is positioned comfortably within the norm for the Electric Utilities industry, indicating a standard and healthy capacity to cover its interest payments.

-ES vs. ETR: A comparison of their Interest Coverage against the Regulated Electric industry benchmark.
+ES vs. ETR: A comparison of their Interest Coverage Ratio (TTM) against the Electric Utilities industry benchmark.

 Financial Strength at a Glance